-Dr. Tung Van Dinh was a prominent Vietnamese physician in Danang.
-He was an obstetrician gynecologist who started medical school in Hanoi in the 1950’s, then moved to Danang and Saigon to complete his training when Vietnam was divided in 1954.
+Dr. Tung Van Dinh was a prominent Vietnamese physician in Da Nang.
+He was an obstetrician gynecologist who started medical school in Hanoi in the 1950’s, then moved to Da Nang and Saigon to complete his training when Vietnam was divided in 1954.
 In the early 1960’s, he was one of the first Vietnamese physicians who went to the United States for further training.
 He attended Johns Hopkins University Medical Center in Baltimore on a fellowship.
-After returning to Danang, he rose to become director of Danang General Hospital (Benh Vien Da Khoa Da Nang).
+After returning to Danang, he rose to become director of Da Nang General Hospital (Benh Vien Da Khoa Da Nang)… Read More

 Dr. Dinh has 4 children, who are now all grown and have their own families and busy careers.
 However, each has dedicated time to this project to honor both their father and mother.

-Dr. Tho “Bella” Dinh-Zarr, the youngest daughter, is a nationally known authority in transportation safety.
-She was nominated by President Obama, and recently confirmed by Congress as the vice-chair of the NTSB (National Transportation Safety Board) in the US and lives in Washington DC.
-Bella has visited Vietnam (and many other countries) to evaluate and give recommendations to decrease traffic accident deaths and injuries.
+Dr. Tho “Bella” Dinh-Zarr, the youngest and only daughter, is an internationally known authority in transportation safety.
+She was the 42nd Member of the National Transportation Safety Board, and served as Vice Chairman and Acting Chairman.
+Bella has visited Vietnam (and many other countries) to evaluate and give recommendations to decrease traffic deaths and injuries.